20251228_TheTibetanBookOfLiving&Dying_pen

 If this were the approach of all humans, then we'll end up living a life where we make both living and dying intolerable for the future generations.

-Being caught up in experiencing our short-term pleasures, we are forsaking the pursuit of the the true meaning of life and death.
+Being caught up in experiencing our short-term pleasures, we are forsaking the pursuit of the true meaning of life and death.

 The realisation of impermanence may be the only thing that is permanent in our lives.